typeofweb/react-with-observable/README.md

   )}
 </Subscribe>
 ```

 As a result, an `<input>` element is rendered.
-It's value is changed every second to 0, 10, 30, 60, 100 and so on.
+Its value is changed every second to 0, 10, 30, 60, 100… and so on.

 ### Initial value
-Use your Observable library!
-The library doesn't provide any custom way to provide the default value and it doesn't need to.
-For example, with rxjs, you can use the `startWith` operator:
+Use your Observable library! `react-with-observable` doesn't implement any custom way to provide the default value and it doesn't need to.
+For example, with RxJS, you can use the `startWith` operator:

 ```javascript
 <Subscribe>